 Table of Contents

 It’s easy to find tasty eats no matter what side of the island you’re exploring, but we rounded up some of our favorites to help navigate the options.
-These are just a few of the places we share with our travel planning clients headed to Hawai’i, and, as someone who grew up on Kaua’i, I’m also sharing places that locals frequent.
-For breakfast (or brunch), lunch, and dinner, here’s where we go in Kaua’i for the best local food.
+These are just a few places we share with our travel planning clients headed to Hawai’i.
+As someone who grew up on Kaua’i, I’m sharing places that locals frequent for delicious meals, be it a quick bite or a special occasion.
+For breakfast (or brunch), lunch, and dinner, here’s our pick of the best Kauai restaurants:

 Coffee On Kaua’i